morenoh149/ClassNotes/01-prework.md

 * You can use irc to communicate with your peers.
 Go to [Freenode](https://webchat.freenode.net/).
 Pick a nickname and enter `#hackercodingacademy` for the channel name.
   * other channels to explore `##javascript` `#git` `#html` `#css`

 My name is [Harry Moreno](h@hackerca.com).
 I along with [Berkeley](berkeley@hackerca.com) will be teaching you Full-Stack Javascript development in 12 weeks.
 Part of learning web development is learning how to use google to find answers to your problem.

-So as a first task I would like you to google `how to clone a github repo` and clone the repo you're looking at ...
+So as a first task I would like you to google `how to clone a github repo` and clone the repo you're looking at.

-Also do the first lesson of [dash](https://dash.generalassemb.ly/).
+Secondly, do the first lesson of [dash](https://dash.generalassemb.ly/).
 If you get stuck at any point please ask the instructors on irc or email both of us.